Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild

 \subsection{AI Coding Assistants}

 Modern AI coding assistants (e.g., Cursor, Claude Code, GitHub Copilot) are now deeply embedded in software development workflows.
 They help software developers write, modify, explain, test, or debug code using natural-language instructions and code context.
-Advanced agentic tools can now process entire functions, files, or even entire repositories to autonomously create pull requests with minimal human intervention.
+Advanced agentic tools can now process whole functions, files, or even repositories to autonomously create pull requests with minimal human intervention.
 Driven by these improved capabilities, AI-generated code is entering production codebases at unprecedented speed and scale.
 According to GitHub, over 1.1 million public repositories adopted AI coding tools between 2024 and 2025~\cite{github2024octoverse}.
 As shown in Figure~\ref{fig:claude_commits}, in Anthropic's \texttt{claudes-c-compiler} repository~\cite{anthropic2026claudes-c-compiler}, Claude appears as the top contributor, with 3,957 commits and nearly 500K lines of code added within just a few weeks.
 At this volume and speed, it is unlikely that all AI-generated code receives a thorough human review.
 This makes it increasingly important to understand the long-term implications of AI-generated code on software quality and maintenance.

 In controlled (lab) settings~\cite{pearce2025asleep,liu2024refining}, the provenance of code is usually clear since researchers can generate the code directly.
 However, it is different in real-world codebases.
-The reason is that AI-generated code and human-written code are often mixed together.
-This makes it harder to observe the long-term impact of AI-generated code after it is merged into production codebases.
+AI-generated code and human-written code are often interleaved during development, and AI usage is not always explicitly recorded in the repository history.
+This makes it harder to attribute code changes reliably and to observe the long-term impact of AI-generated code after it is merged into production codebases.